TerriaJS/plugin-sample/README.md

-<i>🚧 Warning: This project is work-in-progress and things can break or be entirely scrapped without notice.</i>

 # What?

 This repo implements a sample TerriaJS plugin.
 It uses the experimental [terriajs-plugin-api](https://github.com/terriajs/plugin-api) to interface with the TerriaJS library.